bjackman/bjackman.github.io/_posts/2019-09-07-pangram-update.md

 that I am a completely useless idiot and deserve to be cast into the North Sea on a raft of overripe bananas, because the reason why my cute tool found Hofstadter's pangram to be bogus was simply that it didn't account for capital letters.

-I'd actually originally written my tool in Python, and accounted for this issue, but when translating to JavaScript I omitted it.
-Pretty pathetic.
+I usually consider myself a competent programmer so this is pretty embarrassing.
+I should probably add some daily self-flaggelation to my banana-raft itinerary.

-Anyway, despite my slanderous repduation, the cute tool still does its job of illustrating the difficulty of getting a pan-autogram.
-So the article now serves a dual purpose of expoisition about the beauty of the problem, and also illustrating the dog-turd intellectual value its author.
+Anyway, despite my slanderous repudiation a claim made by an intellectual hero, the widget still does its job of illustrating the difficulty of getting to a pan-autogram.
+So the article's core message is in tact, even if the self-respect of its author is in tatters.

-## Addendum
+## One more thing!

 One more note about that article.
 The party trick at the end was trickier than you might think.
 I extended Patuzzos's Sentient tool and fed it in my article as the "seed sentence", but it didn't have any solutions!
-With the article as it stood, it was impossible to make it pan-autogrammatic.
+With the article as it stood, it was impossible to make it self-enumerating.
 It's intuitively not too surprising that as the seed sentence gets longer (i.e. grows from "this sentence contains ... and" to the entirety of my article), the likelihood that there is a valid solution begins to wane.